 In 70s and 80s , it would be a really, deadly shock for a child if his parents told him, “Listen, we as Indian parents know that we should help you with your education, but sorry old chap!
 We can’t!
 We would rather prefer to keep the money we saved, for our retirement.
 You go right ahead please, & find some alternatives to fund your education.
 You can live in this house till you find another one.”

 The child would have gone straight into a coma after hearing this!
-You would also be shunned by friends, relatives & society at large and labeled as an unsupportive and bad parent, because you didn’t do your duty!
+You would also be shunned by friends, relatives & society at large and labeled as an unsupportive and bad parent because you didn’t do your duty!

-In the new India, it’s not a big thing to hear that some one is doing his studies with help of an education loan.
+In the new India, it’s not a big thing to hear that someone is doing his studies with the help of an education loan.
 The trend is not really new, but it has started gaining popularity only recently in the last 10 years or so.
 SBI was the first bank to start giving Education loans in 1995, but it was not really sought after much in those times.

 Even so, taking an “Education Loan” is the last option for most people, rather than the default choice of parents and children.
 Parents do everything they can do to fund education and only if they fail, do they opt for a loan.
-It’s still not seen as the best option to fund education by majority of population. (though this is changing)
+It’s still not seen as the best option to fund education by the majority of the population. (though this is changing)

 More and more people are opting for higher education after a first job, It’s not uncommon to hear people pay back an education loan EMI while they’re working, so you can see the trend emerging now.
 It’s only going to grow bigger and bigger and take a big shape.